A message for parents:

 Reading books and Reading Records: Books go home.
 Please make a short comment about your child's reading and interest in the book/s.
 If you have any queries please come and see me.
 Reading books and records should be kept in your child's book bag every day (see below for return details).

 Home Learning books and Phonics books: these need to be returned to school so they can be updated.

 Cooking: On alternative weeks (usually topic related).
 Thank you for your contribution towards the cost of ingredients.

 Reading books and Record books: these need to be returned so they can be changed and ready for Monday.

 Phonics books and Home Learning books: go home at the end of the day.

 P.E: Please make sure that a PE kit is in school at all times (it can be left on your child's peg until the end of each half term).

 Library day: we visit our school library and select one book to bring home each week.
 Please make sure that library books are returned every Friday morning prior to our next visit.
 Unfortunately we are not able to issue a new book unless the previous on has been returned.

-Hugo Dog: goes home at the end of the day and is returned on Monday morning.
-Please see below for further information about Hugo Dog.
+Georgia Rabbit and Hugo Dog: go home at the end of the day and they should be returned on Monday morning.
+Please see below for further information about Georgia Rabbit and Hugo Dog.

 Hugo is our cuddly dog.
 He will be coming home for the weekend with your child sometime during their time in reception.
 Here is a message from him: